How Do You Choose Content Pillars?

 June 14, 2021 •DJ Team

-Once your first content pillar is done, it’s important to monitor how the content performs over time and adapt to how your audiences are using it.
+- Insight: Once your first content pillar is done, it’s important to monitor how the content performs over time and adapt to how your audiences are using it.
 If you have a sub-pillar that is very popular, but none of the shorter blogs are getting much attention, that might not be an issue.
 But if you have a sub-pillar that isn’t driving the traffic you expected, it may mean you need to create a few more supporting blogs that link up to it.
 On the other hand, one very popular piece of short content might inspire a totally new and unexpected idea for a content pillar all its own.

 What Should My Content Pillars Be?

-Choose the Best Types of Content Pillars with DemandJump
+Develop the Best Types of Content Pillars with DemandJump

 Learn more about how we used our own platform to choose our content pillars and achieve 91 first-page search rankings in just 5 months.
+Better yet, click the “Try It Free” button on our website to run your own Insights Report today!

 - Attribution Tracking